Open Access Policy

 Cell Lines

 The Materials and Methods section should report the origin of any cell lines.
 The contamination or misidentification of cell lines negatively impacts the validity of research observations.
 Therefore, authors are required to describe the source of the cell line, as well as the method used for authentication, in the Materials and Methods section.
 References must also be given to either a published paper or to a commercial source.
-Confirmation of written informed consent must be provided if the line is of human origin in case de novo cell lines were used.
+Written informed consent must be obtained and confirmed when de novo cell lines of human origin are used.
 Editors reserve the right to reject any submission that does not meet these requirements.

 Clinical Trials